wp-plugins/visual-form-builder/readme.txt

 == Frequently Asked Questions ==

-= How do I build my form? =
+= How do I create a form? =

-1. Click on the New Form button and enter a few form details
+1. Click on the Visual Form Builder > Add New link and enter a few form details
 1. Click the form fields from the box on the left to add it to your form.
 1. Edit the information for each form field by clicking on the down arrow.
-1. Drag and drop the elements to put them in order.
+1. Drag and drop the elements to sort them.
 1. Click Save Form to save your changes.

 = Can I use my own verification system such as a CAPTCHA? =